uoou/uoou.github.io/_posts/2016-01-09-changing-faces-of-britain's-natives.md

 Compare the primitive Britons above, barefoot and attired in rude animal skins, with the blond giants below.
 Although this second picture was published earlier, it embodies a newer kind of historical thinking.
 These iron-age warriors are still Britons, but they are no longer natives.

 ![](/images/Cook2.jpg)
-From: [Beric the Briton.
+Picture from: [Beric the Briton.
 A Story of the Roman Invasion](https://archive.org/details/bericthebriton00hentrich), by G.A.
 Henty, illustrator unknown (London, 1893).

 For much of the nineteenth century it was assumed that Britain had been settled for only a few generations before the coming of the Romans.
 But this view became untenable after 1877 and the publication of Canon William Greenwell’s _British Barrows_.
 From his meticulous and extensive archaeological excavations, Greenwell drew the conclusion that prehistoric long barrows were not only older than round barrows, but had been built by a different people.

 ![](/images/Cook3.jpg)
-From: [British Barrows.
+Image from: [British Barrows.
 A record of the examination of the sepulchral mounds in various parts of England](https://archive.org/details/britishbarrowsre00gree), by W. Greenwell (Oxford, 1877).

 After Greenwell it was generally accepted that the Celtic-speaking Britons, the supposed makers of the round barrows, had intruded upon an earlier population.
 The result was the rehabilitation of the Britons: no longer the passive victims of history, conquered and pushed aside by more vigorous peoples, the Britons became invading immigrants in their own right – ancient barbarians, maybe, yet virtuous and worthy ancestors for the modern British.
 In the caption of the second picture above the leading Briton declares: ‘Tell Suetonius that we scorn his mercy and will die as we have lived, free men.’